cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 And that's it!
 Your face should be detected!

-...
-Don't believe me?
-Okay okay, let's draw a shape around your detected face to prove it.
+... don't believe me?
+Okay, let's draw a shape around your face to prove it.

-For that, we need a **canvas element** on top of the video.
+For that, we need a way to draw right on top of the video element.
+Drawing in general is done via the `<canvas>` tag in HTML.
+So we need to create an **overlayed canvas element** right ontop of the video.

 Inside the HTML, add this under the existing `<video>`-element:

 {% highlight html %}
 <canvas id="overlay" width="400" height="300"></canvas>